Echatsum/ModJam5/README.md

 ![image](banner.png)

-A story mod made for Mod Jam 5 by some the people behind **Eyes of the Past**, **Band Together**, **The Stranger They Are**, **Misfired Jump** and **Callis's Thesis**.
+A story mod made for Mod Jam 5 from the people behind **Eyes of the Past**, **Band Together**, **The Stranger They Are**, **Misfired Jump** and **Callis's Thesis**.
 There is an ominous ship in orbit around a nearby pulsar which appears to not be related to the Nomai or the Stranger's Inhabitants.
 Dare you lurk around these dark corridors?

 This mod requires the [Mod Jam 5 Mod](https://outerwildsmods.com/mods/modjam5/) as a dependency.
 Outer Wilds Mod Manager should download this automatically, but if it doesn't, download it from the Mod Manager or through this link.